 Ladybug Books for Kids

 Do your kids love ladybugs?
 Here are some great books about and featuring ladybugs – some non-fiction and some fiction!
-Links are affiliate links – thank you for supporting my site!
+This post may contain affiliate links which won’t change your price but will share some commission.

 - First Discovery books are lovely, and The Ladybug and Other Insects is no exception.
 This non-fiction text introduces kids to the life cycle of the ladybug, bringing it to life with spiral-bound transparencies for some of the illustrations.